 As the country's first ethnic Oromo leader in recent years, he had the attention of protesting youths who demanded greater political inclusion.

 He travelled across the country projecting youthful exuberance.
 His approachability contrasted with the fear-inducing distance of his predecessors and for many ordinary citizens he met on his frequent trips, he was nothing like any recent leader they knew.

-He has served in the military and rose to the rank of Lieutenant Colonel, before becoming the founder and director of the country's Information Network and Security Agency, which is responsible for cyber-security in a country where the government exercises tight control over the internet.
+He was in the military where he rose to the rank of lieutenant colonel.
+He was then the founder and director of the country's Information Network and Security Agency, which was responsible for cyber-security in a country where the government had exercised tight control over the internet.

 After that he became the minister for science and technology.

 - 1976: Born to Oromo Muslim father and Amhara Christian mother

 - 1990: Joins the armed struggle against the Marxist Derg regime